End-to-End Entity Detection with Proposer and Regressor: Method

 Note that the entity proposal mentioned in this paper includes not only query vector $q_i \in \mathbb{R}^d$ but also category logarithms $c_i \in \mathbb{R}^{T+1}$ and span location $n_i \in \mathbb{R}^2$, where $d$ stands for the dimension of queries vector and $T$ represents the number of the pre-defined categories.
 Additional one for $T+1$ corresponds to the $\textbf{None}$ type.
 The span location indicates the start and end position of the entity.
 The proposals are initialized with the help of the prepared feature pyramid.

-Apparently, each feature vector $h_{i,l}$ in the pyramid specifically correspond to an text span $n_{i,l}=\left[s_{i,l},e_{i,l}\right]$.
+Apparently, each feature vector $h_{i,l}$ in the pyramid specifically corresponds to a text span $n_{i,l}=\left[s_{i,l},e_{i,l}\right]$.
 Our model computes the scores vector $r_{i,l}$ for each feature and utilizes them to calculate the weights vector for each proposal as follows:

 where $\alpha^j_{i,l} \in {[0,1]}^2$ denotes the weight vector of the span at index $i$ of the $l$-th level for $j$-th proposal that corresponds to the token $w_j$. $\mathcal{N}_j = \left\{ \left(i,l\right)\vert j\in \left[s_{i,l},e_{i,l}\right] \right\}$ present positions of features whose corresponding text span contains the token $w_j$.
 The coefficients of aggregation at the start and end positions are calculated separately, which can enhance the expressiveness of the aggregation process and increase the range of the initial span.